wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == WITH THE WOOCOMMERCE ORDER BUMP PLUGIN YOU CAN: ==

+* With the help of shortcode [wps_bump_offer_shortcode], admins can showcase bump offers wherever they want across the website.
+* Admins also get access to three free templates to utilize.
 * Create special upsell smart offers WooCommerce on the checkout page.
 * Customize responsive bump offer design specifically according to your WooCommerce upsell products.
 * Grow your average order value and customer satisfaction rate.